einarwh/experiments-in-powerblog/content/blog-posts/mkay-one-validation-attribute-to-rule-them-all.md

 }
 ```

-The string “mkay” that is set for the **ValidationType** is essentially a magic string that you need to match up on the JavaScript side.
-The same goes for the string “rule” that is used as a key for the **ValidationParameters** dictionary.
+The string "mkay" that is set for the **ValidationType** is essentially a magic string that you need to match up on the JavaScript side.
+The same goes for the string "rule" that is used as a key for the **ValidationParameters** dictionary.

 ```javascript
 jQuery.validator.addMethod("mkay", function (value, element, param) {